x

 More () »

-Hurricane Watch: Helene's potential historic path tracking towards the Midwest
+Hurricane Helene is a Category 4, the potential historic path to the Midwest

 Credit: WQAD

-The reason that Helene is meeting with this other area of low pressure comes from a Jet Stream riding down into Texas then moving North to Northern Alabama and Georgia.
+Helene is meeting with this other area of low pressure because of a Jet Stream riding down into Texas and then moving North to Northern Alabama and Georgia.
 This jet stream will be the catapult for Helene being sent to the Midwest, bringing cloud cover and potential rainfall from Helene here to the Quad Cities.

-While those are the current forecasted time frames, predicting a situation like this can be very tricky.
-A lot of the showers we could see depends on which low absorbs the other in a sense.
+Predicting a situation like this can be very tricky.
+A lot of the showers we could see depend on which low absorbs the other in a sense.
 We could see little-to-no rain at all if the low over Missouri ends up as the “dominant” system.
 Most rainfall from Helene could remain South.

 Before You Leave, Check This Out